AzyCrw4282/mysql-gateway/README.md

-This project allows interaction with the MySQL database over HTTP
+This project aims to allow interaction with the MySQL database over HTTP

 ## What is it?